Bidenomics: More stimulus, tougher regulation, and gridlock

 “The most important economic issue today, tomorrow and into the next several years is fiscal policy,” said Eric Winograd, U.S. economist at AllianceBernstein, referring to the government’s tax and spending policies.
 “With monetary policy (by the Fed) largely bled dry, fiscal policy is the only game in town.”

-Unlike Trump, Biden regards big increases in government spending as critical to longer-term growth.
+Unlike Trump, Biden regards big increases in spending on social, education and development programs as critical to longer-term growth.
 The president-elect has proposed nearly $5.4 trillion in new spending over the next decade, according to the University of Pennsylvania’s Penn Wharton Budget Model.
 That includes $1.9 trillion on education and $1.6 trillion on new infrastructure — roads, bridges, highways and other public structures — and research and development.

 The president-elect has also said he would raise $3.4 trillion in additional tax revenue over a decade to help pay for it, Penn Wharton found.
 He has proposed raising the corporate income-tax to 28% from 21%, reversing half of Trump’s cut from 35% in 2017.
 Biden would also raise income and payroll taxes for people making $400,000 a year or more — about 2% of the population.